-CRSPA, a Phase 1/2 single arm trial, is currently being conducted in pediatric patients with ALL who have developed pancreatitis as a side-effect of asparaginase or AAP.
-AAP is a particularly severe form of pancreatitis and historical data suggests that over half of the patients will develop pancreatic necrosis or pseudocysts and may not receive further asparaginase treatments for their ALL, potentially impacting their prognosis, and develop long term health complications including chronic pancreatitis.
-The first cohort of nine patients in this trial has been completed, and, based on preliminary, unpublished data, all patients who have received a full course of therapy have had a more rapid resolution of their symptoms as compared to the current standard of care.
-According to clinical data published by Mauney, et. al., in the Journal of Pediatric Gastroenterology and Nutrition in March 2022, patients who developed AAP have a median length of stay in the hospital of 10 days, whereas the median length of stay for patients treated with Auxora was less than six days consistent with their resolution of symptoms.
-This is a single arm open-label trial and no statistical analysis with a comparator group has been performed.
-We expect data from the first cohort of this trial to be published later this year.
-Our investigator is in the process of expanding this trial to additional sites.
+CRSPA, a Phase 1/2 single arm trial, is currently being conducted in pediatric patients with ALL who have developed pancreatitis as a side-effect of asparaginase or "AIPT".
+AIPT is a particularly severe form of pancreatitis and historical data suggests that over half of the patients will develop pancreatic necrosis or pseudocysts and may not receive further asparaginase treatments for their ALL, potentially impacting their prognosis, and develop long term health complications including chronic pancreatitis.
+The first cohort of nine patients in this trial has been completed and, based on preliminary, unpublished data, all patients who have received a full course of therapy have had a more rapid resolution of their symptoms as compared to the current standard of care.
+According to clinical data published by Mauney, et. al., in the Journal of Pediatric Gastroenterology and Nutrition in March 2022, patients who developed AIPT have a median length of stay in the hospital of 10 days, whereas the median length of stay for patients treated with Auxora was less than six days consistent with their resolution of symptoms.
+This is a single arm open-label trial and comparison to a blinded matched historical control group is underway.
+We expect data from the first cohort of this trial to be published in the fourth quarter of 2023.
+This trial is being expanded to additional sites.

 In addition to AP, we are preparing for clinical trials in additional inflammatory diseases such as acute kidney injury ("AKI").
 We recently completed a study in a rat model of AKI, which demonstrated that Auxora compared to placebo increased glomerular filtration rate and decreased infiltrates of mononuclear cells in the kidneys of rats treated after receiving an ischemic injury.
 These data, along with observations in our Phase 2 trials in both AP and COVID-19 suggesting Auxora provides kidney protection in acutely ill patients, support that AKI may be a promising indication for Auxora.
-We plan to submit an IND application in the second half of 2023 and, if accepted, be in a position to initiate a Phase 2 clinical trial in this indication, subject to receipt of additional funding.
+We plan to submit an IND application in the second half of 2023 and, if accepted, be in a position to initiate a Phase 2 clinical trial in this indication in the first half of 2024, subject to receipt of additional funding.

 In our CARDEA trial, a Phase 2 randomized double-blind, placebo-controlled trial in patients with severe COVID-19 pneumonia and receiving supplemental oxygen, but not on mechanical ventilation, we observed that patients treated with Auxora experienced a reduced time to recovery and a 56% relative reduction in mortality at 30 days (p=0.0165) and a 33% relative reduction in mortality at 60 days (p=0.1449) compared to placebo.
 Time to recovery was seven days for Auxora-treated patients compared to ten days for patients receiving placebo (p=0.098).
-For additional information regarding p-values, please refer to the section entitled "-Auxora, a Selective CRAC Channel Inhibitor-P-Values and Confidence Intervals."
-These data, along with data from an ongoing Phase 2 trial testing Auxora in COVID-19 patients with acute respiratory distress syndrome ("ARDS") receiving invasive mechanical ventilation, may also help inform future trials in broader ARDS and acute hypoxemic respiratory failure ("AHRF") patient populations.
+These data which were published in the peer-reviewed journal Critical Care in 2022, along with data anticipated to be published in the second half of 2023 from an ongoing Phase 2 trial testing Auxora in COVID-19 patients with ARDS receiving invasive mechanical ventilation, may also help inform future trials in broader ARDS and acute hypoxemic respiratory failure ("AHRF") patient populations.